frida/frida-website/_i18n/en/_docs/stalker.md

 ```
 ## Virtualize functions

-Let's now look in more detail at the *virtaulizing* we have for replacing the
+Let's now look in more detail at the *virtualizing* we have for replacing the
 branch instruction we find at the end of each block.
 We have four of these
 functions:
 * `gum_exec_block_virtualize_branch_insn`